JosuaKrause/parcell/README.rst

 where ``PROJECTNAME`` is the name of the project you want to create.
 Follow all instructions until the script creates your project.
+If the command cannot be found try restarting the terminal or use `python -m parcell ...` instead.

 Then run